Herein lies a true story of about 50 pages detailing my trials and tribulations.

 The police knew with certainty that I was innocent but they proceeded anyway to unlawfully parade me in public to make me look like a criminal while Mr Seconds of the Mailtland Sheriff's department ransacked my home and unlawfully deprived me of my things including my cars, one of which was parked in the road.

 These things that belong to me were then unlawfully auctioned off by the state.

 Exhibit 32 above says it all.
 The arrest itself was entirely illegal.
 The manner of the arrest is just added aggravation.

 The purpose of the arrest was for the general public who watched the spectacle to perceive me as being a criminal but after I had been unlawfully arrested at the eviction, the police had no alternative eventually but to release me so in the middle of the night my cell door was opened and I walked out into the street with just the clothes on my back.

 My home was gone and I had no place to go.

 The last of winter's snow lay on the mountains and the cold rain made me shiver.

-way of a kangaroo court the state have been subverting the proper function
+By way of a kangaroo court the state have been subverting the proper

-Exhibit 24 below is what my home looked like after the state allowed it to be gutted by vandals and thieves.
+Exhibit 34 above is what my home looked like after the state allowed it to be gutted by vandals and thieves.
 At the end of the day this is the handiwork of the government.